stormchaserroleplaying/stormchaserRPG/Talents/Bard/Performances/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 15 Character Points
-*Your Bardic Performance can plant the most subtle of compulsions in the minds of those who listen to you.*
+*You can plant the most subtle of compulsions in the minds of those who listen to you.*

 You can make a [Performance](https://stormchaserroleplaying.com/stormchaserRPG/Skills/Performance/) check vs the target's Wisdom defense to make a [Suggestion]() (as per the spell) to a creature that you have already fascinated (see above).